kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 # 1. Strategy 1: Manual asserting with automatic consolidation

-The straight forward way to using Stateprinter is to only use it for generating values for your asserts.
+The straight forward way to use Stateprinter is, to only use it for generating values for your asserts.
 In turn, this will enable to you to quickly rectify your asserts when inner logic of your business code changes.
 For the most part, it's business as usual and we have not really solved the problems with unit testing presented in [The problems with traditional unit testing](TheProblemsWithTraditionalUnitTesting.md).

 To a large degree, I see this way of using Stateprinter, as a way to introduce Stateprinter to your project/organization.
 You don't rock the boat too much, yet you are paving the way for further automation.